 It's the sort of meal you can imagine having in a posh restaurant, but after you've made it, you'll wonder why you would pay someone else to serve it up.
 It really doesn't take long to make, doesn't have too many ingredients at all but still looks and tastes so good.
 Aren't they some of the best kind of meals?
-Let’s hope my friends at Fiesta Friday and FoodieFriDIY agree.

-- 1/2 cup peas 55g
+- ½ cup peas 55g

-- 1 tbsp basil chopped
+- 1 tablespoon basil chopped

-- 4 tsp olive oil divided
+- 4 teaspoon olive oil divided

 - 5 oz potatoes 140g